Corporate Plan2024–25

 For each electoral event:

-• Writs issued by and returned to the Governor-General or State Governors or the Speaker of the House of Representatives
+• writs issued by and returned to the Governor-General or state Governors or the Speaker of the House of Representatives

 • Electoral Commissioner’s advice published on the AEC website

-• Advice received from the Court of Disputed Returns
+• Court of Disputed Returns advice.

-Engage with stakeholders to modernise industrial election processes and systems, mature planning and assurance, and detail lessons learned
+Engage with stakeholders to modernise industrial election processes and systems, mature planning and assurance, and detail lessons learned.

-Industrial election and ballot results are delivered with integrity and withstand scrutiny
+Industrial election and ballot results are delivered with integrity and withstand scrutiny.

-The AEC will report on the outcomes and number of events in which the AEC’s conduct is challenged before a court
+The AEC will report on the outcomes and number of events in which the AEC’s conduct is challenged before a court.

 Federal Court outcomes